LawrieCape/niko-test/src/pages/products/fall-arrest-protection.md

       expected, as well as tightening the wire between other supports, which could cause any one else on the system to fall also.
 This resulting "bounce" is also known as a secondary fall.
 A secondary fall is often more damaging to the user than the original fall arrest.
-Because of NikoTracks rigid design, when a fall occurs the user will only fall as far as the safety tether will let them, there is no secondary fall as there is in a taut-wire system.
+Because of NikoTrack's rigid design, when a fall occurs the user will only fall as far as the safety tether will let them, there is no secondary fall as there is in a taut-wire system.
-    navTitle: Advantages
+    navTitle: NikoTrack v.
+Taut Wire Protection
-    title: Niko Fall Protection vs Taut Wire Protection Systems
+    title: NikoTrack v.
+Taut Wire Protection
   - body: >-
       ### Enclosed Track